-In 2016, 940 people were killed in Missouri traffic crashes – 686 were vehicle drivers and passengers, with 63% being unbuckled.
+In 2016, 947 people were killed in Missouri traffic crashes – 688 were vehicle drivers and passengers, with 62% being unbuckled.
+Ninety-four percent of crashes are caused by some form of human error.

 With stats like that it’s time for businesses, communities, government agencies and individuals to accept the challenge.